Stop Loss Defintion

 What Is A Stop Loss Order?

-A stop loss is simply an order to close a trade when price moves against the trade.
+A stop loss is simply an order to close a trade when the price moves against the trade.
+And there’s one main reason for doing that: to manage trading risk.

 • For a buy trade, a stop loss order will automatically close that trade when price moves down and hits the price level where you want the stop loss order close the trade.